fastify/fastify/docs/Reference/Server.md

 <a id="factory-request-timeout"></a>

-Defines the maximum number of milliseconds for receiving the entire request from the client. [`server.requestTimeout` property](https://nodejs.org/dist/latest/docs/api/http.html#http_server_requesttimeout) to understand the effect of this option.
+Defines the maximum number of milliseconds for receiving the entire request from the client.
+See [`server.requestTimeout` property](https://nodejs.org/dist/latest/docs/api/http.html#http_server_requesttimeout) to understand the effect of this option.
 Also, when `serverFactory` option is specified, this option is ignored.
 It must be set to a non-zero value (e.g. 120 seconds) to protect against potential Denial-of-Service attacks in case the server is deployed without a reverse proxy in front.
->  At the time of this writing, only node version greater or equal to 14.11.0
+>  At the time writing, only node >= v14.11.0 supports this option
->  support this option.
-Check the Node.js documentation for availability in the
->  version you are running.

 + Default: `0` (no limit)